 A Tesla has a highly sophisticated electric powertrain and a plethora of onboard technology.
 Advanced tech usually means expensive repairs when things fail, which can make a Tesla extended warranty a valuable investment.

 Tesla extended warranties, called Extended Service Agreements, are only available for the Model S and Model X, not the Model 3 or Model Y. While third-party warranty options are available, not all companies cover luxury brands or electric vehicles.
 In our research of the best extended car warranty companies, we learned that the popular provider CarShield offers protection for Tesla models.
-You can get a free quote from our warranty partners by clicking below.

 Tesla Extended Warranty